| 2010 |

 | 2014 |

-Crystal structure of quaternary Tat-P-TEFb-AFF4 complex showed that Tat and AFF4 fold on the surface of CycT1 and interact directly.
-AFF4 binding in the presence of Tat partially orders the CycT1 Tat-TAR recognition motif and increases Tat-P-TEFb affinity for TAR RNA 30-fold.
-Interface mutations in AFF1 reduced Tat-AFF1 affinity and Tat-dependent transcription from the HIV promoter. |
+Crystal structure of quaternary Tat-P-TEFb-AFF4 complex showed Tat and AFF4 fold on the CycT1 surface and interact directly.
+AFF4 binding partially orders the CycT1 Tat-TAR recognition motif (TRM) and increases the affinity of Tat-P-TEFb for TAR RNA 30-fold.
+Interface mutations in AFF1 reduced Tat-AFF1 affinity in vivo and Tat-dependent transcription from the HIV promoter.
+AFF4 acts as a two-step filter to increase selectivity of Tat and TAR for SECs over P-TEFb alone. |

 eLife |